spacetimeengineer/mupy/README.md

 Any system code with unspecified parameters ; rendering a set of possible system configuration. the mu package cannot handle these objects yet but soon it will.

-### Concept

-Can you take an R&D operation and find a better way to store, recall, assemble developed parts?
-Some kind of ingestion tool which

-### Scripting : hardware scripting

-### Scripting : assembly scripting

 ### Certification
 Originally there needed to be a way to ingest and store work from previous jobs.